 The final of our 10 foods to try in Malaysia is a subject which is guaranteed to get all tongues wagging.
 Everyone loves them (in Malaysia) or hates them (everywhere else).
 That's a slight exaggeration of course: we met many Malaysians who also hate durian passionately ha ha ha!

-Durian is the King of Fruits because he’s hunky, thorny and extremely potent!
+Durian is nicknamed the King of fruits because he's hunky, thorny and extremely potent!
 You can smell him from a mile away.